You’re bound to have questions about the programme and the role, and possibly some concerns so here are some direct answers to some direct questions.

 Which prisons are you placing Unlocked officers in?

-We currently place participants in public prisons in Greater London and the South East.
+We currently place participants in public prisons in Greater London, the South East and around Manchester.
 This includes men and women’s prisons and young offender institutions.

 Can I choose where I am placed?